madgik/arcade/README.md

 <br>
 <b>Write adaptive dictionaries with C (compress.cpp)</b>:<br>
-Compilation: g++ -std=c++11 -o compress compress.cpp
+Compilation: g++ -std=c++11 -o compress compress.cpp <br>
-Execution: ./compress datafile.csv datafile.diff
+Execution: ./compress datafile.csv datafile.diff <br>
+compression.cpp works with single column files with a string attribute and was used to compare encoding times using C with ORC and Parquet C++ implementation.

-compression.cpp works with single column files, the above Python implementation works also with multiple columns
+The above Python implementation is more complete and works also with dataframes with many attributes.